 Simple English definitions for legal terms

-Read a random definition: new style
+Read a random definition: want of consideration

 Term: Earnest-Penny